crossplane-contrib/provider-palette/README.md

 `provider-jet-palette` is a [Crossplane](https://crossplane.io/) provider that is built using [Upjet](https://github.com/upbound/upjet) code generation tools and exposes XRM-conformant managed resources for the Palette API.
-The provider helps you create resources declaratively using the Spectrocloud Palette API.
+The provider helps you create resources declaratively using the Spectro cloud Palette API.

-For more information on the Spectrocloud Palette API, visit: https://docs.spectrocloud.com/api/
+For more information on the Spectro cloud Palette API, visit: https://docs.spectrocloud.com/api/

 ## Getting Started